Ateneo de Davao University: University campuses

-The university operates in three campuses in Davao City, with all housing research and academic units.
-The 4-hectare campus nestled between Roxas Avenue and Jacinto Street is the metropolitan or "downtown" campus as it is situated in the central business district of the city.
-When it was acquired in 1951, the site was only 3.5 hectares.
+Ateneo de Davao University operates three main campuses in Davao City: the Emilio Jacinto Street campus, the Matina campus, and the Bangkal campus, each supporting specific academic and research units.
+The 4-hectare Emilio Jacinto Street campus, located in Davao City's central business district, was acquired in 1951 and initially measured approximately 3.5 hectares.
 In 2012, an adjacent 5,000 square meter lot (0.5 hectare) was added to the existing campus.
-The undergraduate and graduate schools, and the College of Law are housed in this campus and have a combined student population of around 8,000.
+The undergraduate and graduate schools, and the College of Law, are housed in this campus and have a combined student population of around 8,000.

 The grade school and high school units are located in a 7.2-hectare campus in the Matina district, a residential area south of the downtown district.
 The Matina campus was originally a 6-hectare lot, and an adjacent 1.2 hectare lot was added to the campus in 2012.
-In June 2018, the Senior High School opened in Bangkal district.
+In June 2018, the Senior High School opened in the Bangkal district.
 At four hectares, this campus features four school buildings and one administration building with 4 stories each.